Haivision/srt/docs/API-functions.md

 * `config`: unchanged (the object should be manually deleted upon return)
 * `errorcode`: status of connection for that link (`SRT_SUCCESS` if succeeded)

+The procedure of connecting for every connection definition specified in the `name` array is performed the following way:

+1. The socket for this connection is first created

+2. Socket options derived from the group are set on that socket.

+3. If `config` is not NULL, configuration options stored there are set on that socket.

+4. If source address is specified (that is `srcaddr` value is **not** default empty, as described in [`SRT_SOCKGROUPCONFIG`](#SRT_SOCKGROUPCONFIG)), then the binding operation is being done on the socket (see `srt_bind`).

+5. The socket is added to the group as a member.

+6. The socket is being connected to the target address, as specified in the `peeraddr` field.

+During this process there can be errors at any stage.
+There are two possibilities as to what may happen in this case:

+1. If creation of a new socket has failed, which may only happen due to problems with system resources, then the whole loop is interrupted and no further items in the array are processed.
+All sockets that got created until then, and for which the connection attempt has at least successfully started, remain group members, although the function will return immediately with an error status (that is, without waiting for the first successful connection).
+If your application wants to do any partial recovery from this situation, it can only use epoll mechanism to wait for readiness.

+2. In any other case, if an error occurs at any stage of the above process, the processing is interrupted for this very array item only, the socket used for it is immediately closed, and the processing of the next elements continues.
+In case of connection process, it also passes two stages - parameter check and the process itself.
+Failure at the parameter check breaks this process, while if this check passed, this item is considered correctly processed, even if the connection attempt is going to fail later.
+If this function is called in the blocking mode, it then blocks until at least one connection reports success or if all of them fail.
+Connections that continue in the background after this function exits can be then checked status by [`srt_group_data`](#srt_group_data).

 ### srt_prepare_endpoint